 You should only use the -f flag when you are absolutely sure that you want to remove a file.
 Otherwise, a merge conflict may occur later down the line.
 If this does happen, you can use our guide on how to resolve a merge conflict to help you out.

-The –cached flag removes a file from the staging area.
+The Git rm –cached flag removes a file from the staging area.
 The files from the working directory will remain intact.
 This means that you’ll still have a copy of the file locally.
-The file will no longer exist inside your Git repository.
+The file will be removed from the index tracking your Git project.

 Let’s remove the settings.json working tree file from our repository but keep it in our project directory: